 Your Water System

 System: East Los Angeles

 System ID: #1910036

 Cal Water has provided high-quality water utility services in the East Los Angeles area since 1928.
 In addition to the customers in our East Los Angeles system, we serve customers through an operating contract with the City of Commerce.

 To meet our customers' needs, we use a combination of local groundwater and purchased water from the Metropolitan Water District of Southern California (MWD), which is obtained from the Colorado River and the State Water Project in northern California.
 The East Los Angeles water system currently includes 272 miles of pipeline, 11 active wells, 29 booster pumps, 16 storage tanks, and three MWD connections.
-In 2019, we replaced 9,500 feet of water main, installed two new wells and treatment plants, completed seismic retrofits for one reservoir, and replaced two boosters and two well pumps and motors.

 By the end of 2003, Cal Water had submitted to the Division of Drinking Water (DDW) a Drinking Water Source Assessment and Protection Program (DWSAPP) report for each water source in the water system.
 The DWSAPP report identifies possible sources of contamination to aid in prioritizing cleanup and pollution prevention efforts.
 All reports are available for viewing or copying at our Customer Center.